Connor Bedard departs after big hit as Blackhawks lose to Devils

 New Jersey goaltender Vitek Vanecek made 23 saves.

-"It's a good hit.
-It's unfortunate where he got him,'' Ruff said.
-"At different times, all young players learn. ...
-I learned the hard way, I got knocked out cold.

-"You've got to be aware.
-There was no intent or anything.
-That was just a solid hit."

 Injury-riddled Chicago lost its fifth consecutive game.
-The Blackhawks also dropped their 14th straight road game.
+The last-place Blackhawks also dropped their 14th straight road game.

 Jason Dickinson and Boris Katchouk scored for Chicago, and Arvid Soderblom made 28 saves.